rabin20-04/Python-Codex/Projects/Games/0_guessing_game.md

 ### 1. Always Random Mode

-- In this mode, the game generates a new random number between **2 to 10** every time you guess wrong.
+- In this mode,the game generates a new random number between **2 to 10** every time you guess wrong.
 - Your objective is to guess the target number correctly to win the game!
 - If you input an invalid number (outside the range), the game will prompt you to enter a valid guess.